Neo-Assyrian Empire: Collapse and fall of the empire

 More alarming was Nabopolassar's first forays into the Assyrian heartland in 616 BC, which amounted to capturing some border cities and defeating local Assyrian garrisons.
-The Assyrian heartland had not been invaded for five hundred years and the event illustrated that the situation was dire enough for Sinsharishkun's closest ally, Psamtik I of Egypt to enter the conflict on Assyria's side.
+The Assyrian heartland had not been invaded for 500 years, and the event illustrated that the situation was dire enough for Pharaoh Psamtik to enter the conflict on Assyria's side.
 Psamtik was probably primarily interested in Assyria remaining as a buffer between his own growing empire and the Babylonians and other powers in the east.
-In May 615 BC, Nabopolassar assaulted Assur, still the religious and ceremonial center of Assyria and by now the empire's southernmost remaining city.
-Sinsharishkun succeeded in defeating Nabopolassar's assault and, for a time, saving the old city.
-It is doubtful that Nabopolassar would ever have achieved a lasting victory without the entrance of the Median Empire into the conflict.
-Long fragmented into several tribes and often targets of Assyrian military campaigns, the Medes had been united under the king Cyaxares.
-In late 615 BC or in 614 BC, Cyaxares and his army entered Assyria and conquered the region around the city of Arrapha in preparation for a campaign against Sinsharishkun.
-Although there are plenty of earlier sources discussing Assyro-Median relations, none are preserved from the period leading up to Cyaxares's invasion and as such, the political context and reasons for the sudden attack are not known.
-Perhaps, the war between Babylonia and Assyria had disrupted the economy of the Medes and inspired a direct intervention.
-In July or August of 614 BC, the Medes mounted attacks on both Nimrud and Nineveh and captured Assur, leading to the ancient city being brutally plundered and its inhabitants being massacred.
+In May 615 BC Nabopolassar assaulted Assur, the empire's southernmost remaining city.
+Sinsharishkun succeeded in repulsing Nabopolassar's assault and, for a time, saving the old city.

+It is doubtful that Nabopolassar would have achieved a lasting victory without the entrance of the Median Empire into the conflict.
+Long fragmented into several tribes and often targets of Assyrian military campaigns, the Medes had been united under King Cyaxares.
+In late 615 or in 614 BC, Cyaxares and his army entered Assyria and conquered the region around Arrapha in preparation for a campaign against Sinsharishkun.
+The Medes mounted attacks on both Nimrud and Nineveh and captured Assur, leading to the ancient city being brutally plundered and its inhabitants being massacred.
 Nabopolassar arrived at Assur after the sack and upon his arrival met and allied with Cyaxares.
-The fall of Assur must have been devastating for Assyrian morale.
-Just two years later in 612 BC, after a siege lasting two months, the Medes and Babylonians captured Nineveh, Sinsharishkun dying in the city's defense.
+In 612 BC after a siege lasting two months, the Medes and Babylonians captured Nineveh, and Sinsharishkun died defending the city.
 The capture of the city was followed by extensive looting and destruction and effectively meant the end of the Assyrian Empire.